PeterShone/FaceAging/README.md

 model1 folder contain the FaceAging.py which is without extra layers

-original contain the orginal code of CAAE
+origin contain the orginal code of CAAE